Stockholm Sweden Temple

 Architecturally inspired by the local culture, the elegant Stockholm Sweden Temple stands among slender pines and bilberry sprigs on a beautifully wooded site in Västerhaninge, about 20 miles south of Stockholm.
 Adjacent to the temple site are a patron and missionary housing facility, the stake center for the Stockholm Sweden South Stake, and the temple president's residence.
 The grounds are exceptionally handsome, featuring verdant landscaping, cobblestone pathways, and a charming rotunda.

-The Stockholm Sweden Temple was the first temple built in the Nordic countries.
+The Stockholm Sweden Temple was the fourth temple built in Europe and the first built in the Nordic countries.

 At a Scandinavian Area General Conference held in August 1974, President Spencer W. Kimball asked, "Is there any reason why you shouldn't have a temple?
 Do you want a temple?
 Would you use it?
 You can have a temple!
 You can have a temple in each of your lands!
 But all of this is taken care of as we proselyte and bring converts into the Church."